Moving to Lebanon

 Lebanon's diversity is reflected in the wide range of religions and nationalities of its citizens.
 The country maintains religious sensitivity by celebrating a number of public holidays throughout the year.
 Regardless of one's religious denomination, every citizen and expat is entitled to the day off on public holidays.

 The Lebanese government views education as a priority and the country has one of the highest literacy rates in the Middle East.
+Lebanese children particularly excel in mathematics and science.
 Most Lebanese children attend private local schools that offer the International Baccalaureate programme.
 There are also international schools, most of which are in Beirut.

-Arabic is the official language of Lebanon, although French and English are also widely spoken and taught in many Lebanese secondary schools.
-All three languages are used in business circles, so expats doing business in Lebanon should be able to converse easily enough if they know one or more of these languages.
+Arabic is the official language of Lebanon, although French and English are also widely.
+These languages are also spoken and taught in many Lebanese secondary schools.
+All three languages are used in business circles.
+Therefore, expats doing business in Lebanon should be able to converse easily enough if they know one or more of these languages.

-Lebanon’s vibrant culture and diversity are what set it apart from other Middle Eastern destinations, and are factors that will help ease expat integration and lessen the culture shock that foreigners may experience in other countries in the region.
+Lebanon’s vibrant culture and diversity are what set it apart from other Middle Eastern destinations.
+These factors will also help ease expat integration and lessen the culture shock that foreigners may experience in other countries in the region.

 Population: About 6 million